-Although sections 194(2)(ii) and 196(2)(ii) state that one alternative maximum level of fine that can be imposed is three times the profit gained or loss avoided, the SFC will not automatically link the fine imposed in any particular case with the profit gained or loss avoided.
+Although sections 194(2)(ii) and 196(2)(ii) state that one alternative maximum level of fine that can be imposed is three times the profit made or secured, or loss avoided or reduced, the SFC will not automatically link the fine imposed in any particular case with the profit made or secured, or loss avoided or reduced.

 The more serious the conduct, the greater the likelihood that the SFC will impose a fine and that the size of the fine will be larger.
-In cases where the "misconduct" attracts multiple pecuniary penalties, the SFC will look at the totality of the penalties to ensure it is not disproportionate to the gravity of the conduct in question.